|The Frankfurt-Tipp rating:|

 |Direction:||Mihal Brezis & Oded Binnun|

-Rory MacNeil (Brian Cox) actually wanted to spend the rest of his life on the remote Scottish island of Vallasay, where he was born and has spent every day of his life on earth since.
-He loves his homeland - despite an old family feud that makes his blood boil again and again.
+Rory MacNeil (Brian Cox) actually wanted to spend the rest of his life on the remote Scottish island of Vallasay, where he was born and has spent every day of his existence on earth since.
+He loves his home - despite an old family feud that keeps his blood boiling.
 But now he must leave Vallasay and travel to San Francisco.
-He pretends to be interested in seeing his estranged son Ian (JJ Field) and finally getting to know his grandson.
-But in reality it is his state of health that forces Rory to take this step.
-But in the presence of the little boy the old curmudgeon discovers completely new sides to himself and when he meets the attractive Claudia (Rosanna Arquette), something like an extinct fire germinates in him again.
-But with this fire also comes the realization that he has made some mistakes in his life - and there is little time to make up for it…
+He pretends it's to see his estranged son Ian (JJ Field) and finally meet his grandson.
+But in truth, it is his health that forces Rory to take this step.
+But in the presence of the little boy, the old curmudgeon discovers whole new sides of himself and when he meets the attractive Claudia (Rosanna Arquette), something like a long extinguished fire even germinates in him again.
+But with that fire comes the realization that he's made some mistakes in his life - and there's little time to make amends.

-There are actually only two reasons why the movie still works quite well.
-For one thing, the story is simply very beautiful.
-Sure, it's not very original and the last shot will be predictable by any viewer who pays a little attention, at the latest after the first third.
-Nevertheless, the last journey of Rory MacNeil can warm the hearts of the audience.
-And that brings me to the second reason why the film has become worth seeing despite its weaknesses.
-And that reason is called Brian Cox.
-He succeeds in getting a lot out of a character that is not exactly well written.
-It's just fun watching him play.
-And when his little grandson softens his rough Scottish heart, then you can hardly help but shed a few tears.
+There are really only two reasons why the film still works quite well.
+One is that the story is simply very beautiful.
+Sure, it's not particularly original and the final shot is really something any viewer paying a tiny bit of attention will be able to predict after the first third at the latest.
+Still, the last journey of Rory MacNeil can warm the hearts of viewers.
+And that brings me to the second reason why the film became worth watching despite its flaws.
+And that reason is Brian Cox.
+He manages to pull off the feat of making a whole lot out of even a less than polished written character.
+He's just fun to watch play.
+And when his little grandson softens his rugged Scottish heart, it's hard not to shed a few tears there too.